 c.
 Poultry and poultry products.

 d.
-Livestock, including beef cattle, sheep, swine, horses, ponies, mules and goats.
+Livestock, including beef cattle, llamas, sheep, swine, horses, ponies, mules and goats.

 e.
 Bees and apiary products.

 f.
 Fur-producing animals.

+g.
+Mulch, ornamental plants, and other horticultural products

-(2)  Activities undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with best management practices set out in forest practice guidelines.
+(2)  An activity undertaken on forestland for the production and harvesting of timber and timber products and conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality (Best Management Practices), as adopted by the North Carolina Department of Agriculture and Consumer Services.
+If land-disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality, the provisions of this article shall apply to such activity and any related land-disturbing activity on the tract..

-(3)  Activities for which a permit is required under the Mining Act of 1971, G.S.
-74-46 et seq.
+(3)  Activities for which a permit is required under the Mining Act of 1971, Article 7 of Chapter 74 on the North Carolina General Statutes

 (4)  For the duration of an emergency, activities essential to protect human life.

 (5)  Land disturbing activity over which the state has exclusive regulatory jurisdiction as provided in G.S.
 113A-56(a).

-Sec.
-17-5. - Forest practice guidelines.

-(a)  The city council adopts by reference the forest practice guidelines.

-(b)  If land disturbing activity undertaken on forestland for the production and harvesting of timber and timber products is not conducted in accordance with forest practice guidelines, this chapter shall apply to such activity and any related land disturbing activity on the tract.

-Secs.
-17-6—17-30. - Reserved.
+6. Activities undertaken to restore the wetlands functions of converted wetlands to provide compensatory mitigation to offset impacts permitted under Section 404 of the Federal Clean Water Act

+7. Activities undertaken pursuant to Federal Natural Resources Conservation Service standards to restore the wetland functions of converted wetlands as defined in Title 7 Code of Federal Regulations § 12.2

+.

+(b)

 ARTICLE II. - EROSION CONTROL REQUIREMENTS

 Sec.
 17-31. - General requirements.

 (a)  Erosion and sedimentation control measures.
-All land disturbing activities, including those that disturb less than an acre, shall provide adequate erosion control measures, structures, or devices in accordance with this chapter.
+All land disturbing activities, including those that disturb less than an acre, shall provide adequate erosion control measures, structures, or devices in accordance with this article sufficient to retain the sediment generated by the land-disturbing activity within the boundaries of the tract during construction upon and development of the tract.

 (b)  Plan required.
-No person shall initiate, direct, allow or conduct any land disturbing activity on a tract that meets any of the following criteria without having a copy of an approved erosion and sedimentation control plan on the job site or a plan approved by the city engineer with performance reservations on the job site:
+No person shall initiate, direct, allow or conduct any land disturbing activity on a tract that meets any of the following criteria without having a copy of an approved erosion and sedimentation control plan (hereinafter referred to as the “plan”) on the job site approved by the city

 (1)  Uncovers one acre or more.
+In determining the size of the disturbed area, lands being developed as a unit shall be aggregated regardless of ownership.

-(2)  In borrow and waste areas covered by section 17-34(f), with a disturbed area greater than one acre.
+(2)  In borrow and waste areas covered by item D.6 below, with a disturbed area one acre or greater.

 (c)  Compliance.
-Persons who submit a plan to the city engineer shall comply with sections 17-35 and 17-36 of this chapter.
+Persons who submit a plan to the Stormwater Administrator shall comply with Section 28.4 of this article.

 (d)  Protection of property.
 Persons conducting land disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity and associated sedimentation.

-(e)  Applicability of more restrictive rules.
+(e)  Conflicts, Applicability of more restrictive rules.
 Whenever conflicts exist between federal, state or local laws, ordinances, or rules, the more restrictive provision shall apply.

 Sec.
 17-32. - Basic control objectives.